ronaldscruz/flutter_layouts/README.md

 ## Description

-<p>It was my first project with Flutter.
-Just a static page about a local square from my neighborhood.</p>
+It was my first project with Flutter.
+Just a static page about a local square from my neighborhood.<br>
 ![Project screenshot](./repo/screenshot_1.jpeg)